hdShang/arxiv-daily/docs/cs-LG/2025-08-24/papers/250817445v1-treepo-bridging-the-gap-of-policy-optimization-and-efficacy-and-infe.md

 ---
 layout: default
-title: TreePO: Bridging the Gap of Policy Optimization and Efficacy and Inference Efficiency with Heuristic Tree-based Modeling
+title: "TreePO: Bridging the Gap of Policy Optimization and Efficacy and Inference Efficiency with Heuristic Tree-based Modeling"
 ---

 # TreePO: Bridging the Gap of Policy Optimization and Efficacy and Inference Efficiency with Heuristic Tree-based Modeling